|

 sized aftermarket air filters are OK.

-3.07 Stock Appearing mechanical fuel pump must be
+3.07 Stock Appearing mechanical fuel pump must be retained.

 3.08 Electric fuel pumps are allowed if mounted in